Incorporation of a company - Incorporation of a company

 As regards Joint-stock Limited Liability Companies, the payment of 70% of contributions in cash may be postponed for a period of 5 years.
 The issuance premium (if existent) may not be postponed.

 As regards Limited Liability Companies, the payment of the full amount of the contributions in cash must be made on certain dates or be dependent on certain and determined facts, and, in any case, the payment may be demanded after five years have elapsed from incorporation.
-Without prejudice to the aforementioned possibility, the shareholders may state in the incorporation document that the payment of the contributions to the company’s share capital will be made up until the end of the first financial year.
+Without prejudice to the aforementioned, the shareholders may state in the incorporation document that the payment of the contributions to the company’s share capital will be made up until the end of the first financial year.

 Step 3: Incorporation document